-C.J.
-Strike is located on the Snake River southwest of Mountain Home, Idaho.
-The plant's three generators have a total nameplate generating capacity of 89,000 kilowatts.
+The C.J.
+Strike Power Plant is on the Snake River southwest of Mountain Home, Idaho.
+The plant has a total nameplate capacity of 89,000 kilowatts (kW).

-Currently, all parks have restroom facilities or vault toilets; some areas have water, but electricity is not available.
-Numerous boat launches provide access to the reservoir.
+These parks have restrooms or vault toilets.
+Some areas have water, but none have electricity.
+Boat launches provide access to the reservoir.

 Camping at C.J.
 Strike

-Youth hunters will have the opportunity to hunt mourning dove, California quail, ring-necked pheasant and waterfowl between Sept.
-19, 2009 and Jan.
-31, 2010 near Bruneau.
+Youth hunters will have the chance to hunt mourning dove, California quail, ring-necked pheasant and waterfowl during the normal waterfowl and upland game hunting season.
+Learn more information .

-The Bureau of Land Management Web site has more information about recreation in southwest Idaho, including C.J.
+Visit the BLM website to learn more about recreation in southwest Idaho, including C.J.
 Strike Reservoir.

-Visit the Idaho Power Parks section for information about our other parks and recreational facilities.
+Visit the Idaho Power Parks section to learn about our other parks and recreational areas.

 Jaw Tagging Program

 Jaw tagged rainbow trout have been stocked in the Snake River between Shoshone Falls and C.J.
 Strike Dam.
 We stock these waters each year with rainbow trout to improve sport fishing.

 Many of these catchable-sized stocked fish are fitted with either one or two metal jaw tags.
 You could earn a reward and be entered into a drawing for $1,000 by reporting the tags.
 Visit our Fish Tag Information page for details.